davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/partial-solution.md

 ---

-## 📋 System Prompt Structure
+## 📋 instructions Structure

-Your system prompt should have these distinct sections:
+Your instructions should have these distinct sections:

 ### **1. Role Definition** (~3-4 sentences)
 - Who you are (customer service agent for Fabrikam)